 The District's website is the communication plan's primary tool, because it is flexible and can be updated quickly and inexpensively.
-In August 2009, a new page was unveiled providing information on the status of various bond projects <www.thprd.org/bondprojects/ home.cfm>.
+In August 2009, a new page was unveiled information various providing on the status of bond projects (www.thprd.org/bondprojects/home.cfm).
 Interactive maps detail work planned in all four quadrants of the District.
-Clicking on the Projects Updates & Schedule link allows review of individual projects, including work timeline, photos, and how to voice one's thoughts or concerns.
+Clicking on the Projects Updates & Schedule link, allows review of individual projects, including work timeline, photos, and how to voice one's thoughts or concerns.
 Photos of and information about completed projects are also posted.

-During the 2009 - 2010 fiscal year, visitors logged on to the bond Web pages more than 14,000 times.
-Signs, postcards to residents within one mile of completed bond projects, newsletters and news releases have all been used effectively.
+During the 2009-2010 fiscal year, visitors logged on to the bond Web pages more than 14,000 times.
+Signs, post cards to residents within one mile of completed bond projects, newsletters and news releases have all been used effectively.